staa99/bc-name/README.md

 # BC Name

-An alternative to ENS without the domain names
+An alternative to ENS without the domain names.
+The contract ABI is made public in the dapp.
+The goal is to integrate with many projects to enable users to easily use names in place of ENS.

 ##Contract addresses